Skip to main content

 Q: Can I get a refund instead of a credit note?

 A: Yes.
 If you prefer a refund instead of having the credit applied to your next invoice, mention this in your email when submitting the TDS certificate to [email protected].
-Refunds are processed within 7-10 business days.
+Refunds are processed within 30 days (60 days if the invoice was raised between January to March).

 Q: What is Spur's PAN number for TDS filing?